athrva98/Diffusion-Model-DDPM/README.md

    ```

-# How to run training?
+# How to run training / inference?

 For the FashionMNIST dataset, please refer to ``Code_DDPM_MNIST_Fashion.ipynb`` file and for training the larger model for the Cars dataset, please refer to the ``DDPM_cars.ipynb`` notebook.
 Other instructions can be found in the relevant notebooks.